edges-collab/edges-analysis/docs/library_usage.rst

 Library Usage
 -------------
-The library is split into subpackages for performing different kinds of data processing: eg. ``calibration``, ``filters``, and ``averaging``.
+The library is split into subpackages for different steps of the calibration and analysis pipeline for the EDGES telescope.
+At a high level, it is split into the `io`, `cal` `analysis` subpackages, while these are further split into sub-packages that support different analysis components.
 There are also submodules for calculating beam corrections, sky models, and other useful functions such as plotting.
-The primary data object that all functionality is built around is the :class:`edges_analysis.gsdata.GSData` object.
+The primary data object that all functionality is built around is the :class:`pygsdata.GSData` object.
 This object stores all relevant data from a global-signal measurement, and has useful methods for accessing parts of the data, as well as reading/writing the data to standard formats (including HDF5 and ACQ).

-.. note:: The GSData object is a severe departure from our previous framework, in which
-    each processing step had its own data format and required parameters.
-The GSData object is light-weight, and can represent any stage of the data formatting.

-All processing functions in ``edges-analysis`` operate on the ``GSData`` object.
+All processing functions in ``edges`` operate on the ``GSData`` object.
 The ``GSData`` object is considered to be immutable.
 This means that functions that process the object return a *new* object with updated data.
 This makes reasoning about the code much simpler, and makes it easier to write code that is reusable.